openclarity/docs.openclarity.io/content/docs/vmclarity/getting-started/deploy-gcp/_index.md

 ## Restore deleted roles

-1. Go to the roles tab in the [IAM & Admin page](https://console.cloud.google.com/iam-admin/roles) on GCP and search for VMClarity in the filter input.
+1. On the [IAM & Admin page](https://console.cloud.google.com/iam-admin/roles) on GCP, open the **Roles tab**, then search for VMClarity in the filter input.

 1. Now manually undelete the Discoverer Snapshotter and Scanner roles to set their statuses from Deleted to Enabled.